hydephp/develop/README.md

 *The Hyde/Hyde project is stored in the monorepo root and works a bit differently from the others.
 Before pushing to the readonly repository, we apply persisted changes in the [`packages/hyde`](https://github.com/hydephp/develop/tree/master/packages/hyde) directory, then remove monorepo specific files.

-## How the monorepo currently works
+## How the monorepo works

 Changes to HydePHP including some first-party packages are made here.
 The changes are then pushed to the `master` branches of the readonly repositories seen in the table above.
 These branches could be unstable.

+This monorepo project is still new, and the internal structure of it may be changed without notice.

 ### Releases